nus-cs2113-AY2324S2/tp/docs/UserGuide.md

 `log w/100`

+### Viewing Water Intake: `show`
+-Displays the total water intake and the percentage of water that has been consumed in comparison to the water intake goal.

+Format: `show w`

+Example of usage: `show w`

 ### Goal Setting : `set goal` / `show g`
 - Sets the daily water intake and calorie intake goal.
 - Displays current calorie and water intake goals.